Baciacia/Library/README.md

-This is a Java Spring Boot project for managing a library.
-It includes CRUD operations implemented with PostgreSQL as the database, alongside other key principles such as pagination, integration testing, mappers, DTOs and nested objects.
+This is a Java Spring Boot project designed for the management of a library system.
+It encompasses comprehensive CRUD (Create, Read, Update, Delete) operations integrated seamlessly with PostgreSQL as the underlying database solution.
+Alongside fundamental functionalities, such as pagination, integration testing, mappers, DTOs (Data Transfer Objects), and nested objects, the project has been enhanced with robust error handling mechanisms and book filtering capabilities.